Hard-Charging Iridescent Coastal Oregon

 Then Alex Hinkle, now in the guise of Xela Bass Wizard, returned to the fold and the glow began to again take hold.
 Enter Alissa Rocktopus McCord, and the band was on its way to unadulterated majonka.
 Rockto’s drumming and vocals helped coat the band in a sticky sheen of inspired nuance.
 The band’s second album, Let us Ram Our Rock Into You, recorded with this line-up in 2024, so impressed Rick Redeckless he gave it this simple seven-word review: “It is the ug of the sun.”

 Then came Kalee Pipewrench Walter.
-For the first time since Coos Control’s first gig, brass, courtesy of Pipewrench’s trombone, graced the band’s sound.
+For the first time since Coos Control’s initial gig, brass, courtesy of Pipewrench’s trombone, graced the band’s sound.
 But it is more than brass as Pipewrench also works the keys with inspired hands, is an unflappable tambourine basher, and possesses mesmerizing pipes.
+More than anything she is an incredible song writer who steers the band toward promising ports.
 The band, bolstered by a slew of epiphanies pertaining to artichokes and song-writing, returned to the studio to record its third album, Rocktopus Epiphanies.
 This album, released in the summer of 2025, Rick Redeckless calls “the ultimate effort in the realm of artichokean Rock,” stating, “I strongly recommend people post sticky notes of these songs on the inside of their skulls.”

-Coos Control albums, available only on vinyl, can be found in record stores in thirty-eight states and in Spain, Italy, and Ireland.
+Coos Control LPs can be found in record stores in forty-seven states and in Spain, Italy, Ireland, and Switzerland.

 Coos Control is: